Clarence H. Haring Prize

 Next Award Year: 2016

 The Haring Prize is a quinquennial prize awarded to the Latin American author who has published the most outstanding book on Latin American history during the five years preceding the year of the award.
 Clarence Haring (1885–1960) was a noted Latin Americanist and a longtime member of the Association.
 Capital for the prize was derived from contributions from the friends of Clarence H. Haring and from other grants between 1963 and 1966.
+See the list of past recipients.
 The general rules for submission are:

 - Books with an imprint between 2011 and 2015 will be eligible for the prize in 2016.
 There is no language limitation on works submitted.